 DWI Lawyer in Winchester, MO

-Have You Been Pulled Over For DWI in Winchester?
+Have You Been Pulled Over Anywhere in the Winchester, MO Area?

-Having an effective and aggressive Winchester, MO DWI lawyer on your case can be — and often is — the difference between pleading guilty to DWI and facing all its punishments, and having charges reduced or even dismissed.
-At Combs Law Group, our seasoned St. Louis DWI lawyers fight relentlessly on behalf of all our Winchester, MO-area DWI clients.
-Whether this is the first time you have ever been pulled over for any violation or if you have faced DWI charges before, our firm will give your Winchester DWI case the personal attention you deserve and plan a legal strategy that is designed to get you the best results.
+Having an aggressive and effective Winchester, MO DWI lawyer on your case can be the pivotal factor between accepting a DWI conviction with severe repercussions and reaching a more favorable outcome such as reduced or even dismissed charges.
+At Combs Waterkotte, our knowledgeable Winchester, MO DWI attorneys fight tirelessly on behalf of all our Winchester, MO area DWI clients.
+No matter if this is your first encounter with law enforcement or if you are dealing with DWI charges again, our firm will give your Winchester, MO DWI case the personal attention you are looking for and craft a legal strategy that is built to get you the best possible results.

 What Should I Do After I’m Pulled Over For DWI?

-After you have been pulled over by a police officer who believes that you are driving under the influence of alcohol or drugs, it’s understandable to be nervous.
-Being stopped by the cops for any moving violation is something that can lead to a “fight or flight” reaction, and this is only increased when you are suspected of impaired driving.
-Having tried a substantial number of Winchester-area DWI cases, our firm requests that you do the following if you are ever pulled over for DWI:
+After being pulled over by a police officer suspecting impairment due to alcohol or drugs in the Winchester, MO area, it’s natural to feel nervous.
+Any encounter with law enforcement for a moving violation can trigger a “fight or flight” response, and this is amplified when you are accused of impaired driving.
+Having tried hundreds of DWI cases in Winchester, MO, our firm suggests the following course of action if you find yourself pulled over for DWI:

-• Find a secure place to pull over.
-If you are on a road with a shoulder, stop there, or stop at a nearby parking lot.
-Try not to park on grass.
+• Safely pull over.
+Safely pull your vehicle to the side of the road.
+Use your turn signal, and choose a well-lit safe location.
+If you are on a road with a shoulder, pull over there, or find a nearby parking lot.
+Try to avoid parking on grass.

 • Stay calm and cooperative.
-Being hostile to a police officer will increase the likelihood that they will search your car or subject you to a higher level of scrutiny.
-Kindness does you a lot of good when stopped for DWI.
+Remain calm and composed.
+Being hostile to a police officer will only make them more likely to search your car or subject you to increased scrutiny.
+Being polite goes a long way when being pulled over for DWI near Winchester, MO.

-• Do not take a hand-heldportable breathalyzer test.
-While Missouri does have an implied consent law that automatically suspends your driving privileges for one year if you do not take a breathalyzer or blood test, this only is in effect after you have been placed under arrest for DWI.
-Portable breathalyzers are not always reliable and are only used as a way for an officer to get probable cause to take you into custody.
+• Avoid the portable breath test.
+While Missouri does have an implied consent law that automatically revokes your driver’s license for one year if you refuse a breathalyzer or a blood test, this only applies after you have been placed under arrest for DWI.
+Portable breathalyzers are frequently deemed unreliable and are only used as a way for an officer to get probable cause to arrest you.

-• If you are arrested, call a lawyer as soon as you can.
-Your conversation with an attorney is completely privileged and confidential under Missouri law.
-Getting advice from an experienced St. Louis DWI lawyer about whether you should take a BAC test at the precinct, any complications that came up in your stop, or additional questions you might have can be the difference between spending time in jail and your case possibly being dismissed.
+• Call a lawyer if you are arrested.
+Conversations with an attorney are completely confidential and privileged under Missouri law.
+Seeking guidance from an experienced Winchester, MO DWI lawyer about whether you should take a breath test at the station, addressing any issues during the stop, or other questions you might have can make the difference between losing the ability to drive for months and your case potentially being dismissed.

-Fighting Both Sides Of Your Winchester, MO DWI Case
+Fighting Both Sides Of Your DWI Case in Winchester, MO

-DWI cases in Missouri have two halves: a criminal process and a civil side.
-The criminal punishments for DWI in Missouri, as you are well aware, are serious.
-Even a first Winchester DWI offense could lead to the following consequences under Missouri law, as it is defined as a class B misdemeanor:
+DWI cases in Missouri have two components: a criminal side and a civil side.
+The criminal punishments for DWI in Missouri are undeniably severe, with even a first DWI offense possibly resulting in substantial repercussions as outlined in accordance with Missouri law, defining it as a class B misdemeanor:

 • 8 points on your driving record